wratterman/turn_signal/README.md

 rake db:create db:migrate db:seed
 ```

-Run the entire test suite from projecg root with...
+Run the entire test suite from project root with...
 - `rspec spec/`

 Or for only unit testing...